josephrussellll/app-dev/README.md

 ## 2. Avengers Infinity War
 [Movie Trailer](https://www.youtube.com/watch?v=6ZfuNTqbHE8)
+  - Description: The Avengers and their allies must be willing to sacrifice all in an attempt to defeat the powerful Thanos before his blitz of devastation and ruin puts an end to the universe.
   - Directors: Anthony Russo, Joe Russo
   - Writers: Christopher Markus, Stephen McFeely, Stan Lee
   - Stars: Robert Downey Jr., Chris Hemsworth, Mark Ruffalo